Residential Projects

 “We need Sh2 billion for delivery of the housing units.
 This money will also be used to restructure the National Housing Corporation and establish the Kenya Mortgage Refinance Company and set up the National Housing Development Fund,” Aidah Munano, the PS told the Transport Committee that was studying the Budget Policy Statement last month.

-Already, a task force on affordable housing finance has been set up with a mandate to establish Kenya Mortgage Refinance Company that will be mandated to issue bonds whose proceeds will be extended as long-term loans to banks as security against mortgage, says Treasury CS Henry Rotich.
+Already, a task force on affordable housing finance has been set up with a mandate to establish Kenya Mortgage Refinance Company that will be mandated to issue bonds whose proceeds will be extended as long-term loans to banks as security against the mortgage, says Treasury CS Henry Rotich.

 “It [Kenya Mortgage Refinance Company] is expected to operate as a private sector driven company with a public purpose of developing primary and secondary mortgage markets by raising long-term funds from capital markets, thus providing access to affordable housing finance,” Mr Rotich said in the Draft Budget Policy Statement for 2018 last month.